The Rise and Rise of the City Break

 Why are city breaks so popular?

 As budget airlines have become commonplace, it has now more accessible for holidaymakers to choose destinations that are further afield from their home.
-Similarly, cities like London boast a vastly improved infrastructure for exploration once a visitor has arrived.
+Similarly, cities like London boast a vastly improved infrastructure and a vast array of 5* luxury serviced apartments to facilitate exploration once a visitor has arrived.

 The cost of air travel has decreased, making international city destinations more affordable to more of the population.
 Internal flights within the UK often come in even cheaper than train travel, making the capital a popular destination for a domestic short break.

 Our time is precious.
 When pressures on time have increased, fitting in a traditional two week holiday can be a struggle for many people.
-Choosing multiple shorter breaks seems an ideal solution to this challenge.
+Choosing multiple shorter breaks seems an ideal solution to this challenge especially with the short and long term stay offerings from Central London Serviced Apartments.

 Cities are wonderful places.
 With so much to see and do, places to eat and experiences to embrace, they do not rely on a season to remain attractive.
 Unlike a beach holiday which can be ruined by unpleasant weather, a city is great whatever the season.